 The Department of Justice issued an alert in late March about phishing emails and text messages disguised as surveys about COVID-19 vaccines, purportedly sent out by shot producers Pfizer, Moderna and AstraZeneca and promising a "free" reward if you provide bank or credit card information to cover a small fee.

-The FTC and the Justice Department issued an alert about phishing texts and phone calls that are supposedly from contact tracers, warning you that you've been exposed to someone with COVID-19.
-The scam texts include a link that, if clicked, downloads malware to your device.
-(Messages from actual contact tracers working for public health agencies will not include a link, or ask you for money or personal data.)
+Scammers are also impersonating contact tracers, warning that you've been exposed to the virus.
+Their scam texts include a link that, if clicked, downloads malware to your device.
+Messages from actual contact tracers working for public health agencies will not include a link, or ask you for money or personal data.

 Editor's note: This article was published on March 9, 2020.
 It is being updated regularly with information on new coronavirus scams, law-enforcement actions and fraud statistics from the FTC.

 Tips to avoid coronavirus scams

 - Avoid online offers for coronavirus cures or faster access to vaccines.
 They aren't legitimate.